nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

 ## IMPORTANT: KNOW YOUR TOOLS WELL
 	Stick to a tool and have good performance in it
 	Can operate fast on it

+## PERFECT IS LOTS OF SMALL THINGS DONE WELL

 ## ***You only USE something(tool) when you need its BENEFITS
 	-> Not use it just because you can use it, or other tell you to ...